Complex, Lorentzian, and Euclidean simplicial quantum gravity: numerical methods and physical prospects: Numerical results

+The numerical simulation is performed on a simple box model in a symmetry-reduced setting (\cref{fig:sqg_box}).
+The boundary squared lengths are fixed at

+The four remaining edges are dynamical, and they take the same $\sigma$.
+In the definition of the deficit angle (\ref{eq:da2}) we take $Q=1$ for the interior vertex and $Q=4$ for the boundary vertices so that the deficit angle vanishes for a box with flat geometry.
+At the boundary vertices $A_v$ of (\ref{eq:av}) contains a sum of two triangle areas.
+In a different setting where the box has neighbor regions, the neighbor triangle areas would be included in the sum for $A_v$.

-For any fixed flow time $T$, we use a Metropolis–Hastings algorithm to generate an ensemble of configurations according to the probability weight $e^{\Re E_{\text{eff}}}$.
+The numerical algorithm is as presented in \cref{sec:na}.
+For any fixed flow time $T$, we apply the adaptive Markov Chain Monte Carlo algorithm of \cite{Roberts2009ExamplesMCMC} to generate an ensemble of configurations according to the probability weight $e^{\Re E_{\text{eff}}}$.
 In each step we randomly pick an edge $e$, and propose a shift of $\sigma_e$ according to a Gaussian probability distribution.
-The variance, i.e., the ``jump size'', is dynamical.
-The acceptance rate is checked every ten steps.
-If it is below $r_\text{min}$ (above $r_\text{max}$), the jump size is decreased (increased) by a factor of $j_\text{factor}$.
-To prevent unbounded decrease for the jump size a minimum value $j_\text{min}$ is set.
-When this value is reached the jump size is reset to a default value $j_\text{default}$.
+The variance of the distribution is dynamical in the adaptive MCMC algorithm employed here.
+In this algorithm, the acceptance rate is checked every $N$ ($N=50$ here) steps.
+If the acceptance rate is below or above the target rate $r=0.44$, the jump size is decreased or increased by